Quad-Plex/JerryTTS/README.md

 - 7 different languages (German, English (USA), English (UK), Turkish, Italian, French, Russian, Swedish)
 - 32 different voices across all languages
 - Separate Volume, Speed and Pitch control for the audio playback (major thanks to @waywardgeek's Sonic implementation https://github.com/waywardgeek/sonic)
-- Quickly export currently entered text as .wav to the Clipboard
+- Quickly export currently entered text as .wav **(NEW!! also as mp3)** to the Clipboard
 - Exported audio is affected by Volume, Speed and Pitch control
 - 'Loop' and 'Reverse' functions to loop or play the text in reverse
-- Automatically transcripts cyrillic <-> latin letters in russian mode to enable either latin/cyrillic writing to be spoken in russian
+- Automatically transcripts from cyrillic to latin letters in russian mode to enable either latin/cyrillic writing to be spoken in russian (Thanks to @kukicmilorad https://github.com/kukicmilorad/cyrlat)

 haven't thought about packaging/releasing yet, so everything is done through gradle/IntelliJ for the time being